-With inflation forecast to rise, it might be worth considering moving some of your cash into other places that have more risk but could offer greater rewards.
+It might be worth considering moving some of your cash into other places that have more risk but could offer greater rewards.

 One option is peer-to-peer lending, where you lend your money to individual borrowers, businesses or investors.

-This area currently isn't protected by the Financial Services Compensation Scheme but could offer far higher returns than a high-street account, plus since April 2016, you can hold some peer-to-peer investments in an Innovative Finance Isa which means you can save up to £20,000 tax-free.
+This area currently isn't protected by the Financial Services Compensation Scheme but could offer far higher returns than a high-street account, plus since April 2016, you can hold some peer-to-peer investments in an Innovative Finance Isa, which means you can save up to £20,000 tax-free.

 This article is regularly updated